• Skip to primary navigation

 Summary

-On April 26 2021, a group of freshwater ecosystems in Orange County, Florida – Lake Mary Jane, together with Lake Hart, the Crosby Island Marsh, and Wilde Cypress Branch (stream), and Boggy Branch (stream) – filed a case in Florida state court suing Beachline South Residential (a development company) and Noah Valenstein (Secretary of the Florida Department of Environmental Protection) over a proposed development which they argue violates their right to exist—as established by the Orange County Charter, which gives all waters in Orange County, Florida legal rights—”by cutting off and/or restricting the sufficient flow of clean water into these protected bodies of water.”
-They also claim that “roadways constructed near these two streams will discharge polluted stormwater into the streams and wetlands thereby violating their right to be protected against pollution.”
-The bodies of water have a co-plaintiff, Chuck O’Neal, who is the Chairman of the Florida Rights of Nature Network.
+On April 26 2021, a group of freshwater ecosystems in Orange County, Florida – Lake Mary Jane, together with Lake Hart, the Crosby Island Marsh, and Wilde Cypress Branch (stream), and Boggy Branch (stream) – filed a case in Florida state court suing Beachline South Residential (a development company) and Noah Valenstein (Florida Department of Environmental Protection) over a proposed development that the plaintiffs argue violates their right to exist—as established by the Orange County Charter that gives all waters in Orange County, Florida legal rights.

 The developer, Beachline South Residential, is pushing to have the waterway’s case dismissed, arguing that the rights they are invoking do not—and cannot—exist.